 Working with a big corporation, such as Google, in any role is the dream of many people.
-But only a very tiny fraction will ever have an opportunity to get to the interview stage, let alone getting a job there.
+But only a very tiny fraction will ever have an opportunity to get to the interview stage, let alone get a job there.

 It gets even tougher when talking about the position of a Google product manager.
 But if you are qualified and lucky enough to get an interview, the CIRCLES Method can be quite helpful to you while preparing for such.